 Another Patachou, Inc. concept is Napolese.
 Located in the heart of downtown, they have a large menu of starters, soups, salads, sandwiches and pizza.
 I had a very good lunch there on my last trip.
 I enjoyed the pork sugo, the baked capriole goat cheese, the fava bean hummus and a perfect arugula and strawberry salad.
 My favorite was the pizza margherita.
 They are known for their fresh, local ingredients.

-Osteria Pronto: A good spot if you are staying at the JW Marriott.
+OP Italian (formerly Osteria Pronto: A good spot if you are staying at the JW Marriott.
 They feature Northern Italian cuisine and are open for breakfast, lunch and dinner.
 For lunch and dinner the menu includes a large number of soups, salads, pizzas, pastas and entrees.
-I very much enjoyed the Osteria salad with grilled salmon.
-10 South West.
-St.
+I very much enjoyed the OP house salad with grilled salmon.
+10 S. West St.

 Harry & Izzy’s: The sister restaurant to St. Elmo’s, just to the south at 153 S Illinois St, is another great downtown dining option.
 I enjoyed dinner there with a local friend.
 Though known for their steaks and pasta, the pan-seared scallops served with citrus couscous, watermelon radish, lemon beurre blanc and arugula was the perfect entree.
 They also feature a three course prix fixe option on Sunday evenings.
 The name comes from Harry Roth and Izzy Rosen who were longtime friends and partners in St. Elmos.

 Tinker Street Restaurant & Wine Bar: Local friends recommend Tinker Street which is north of downtown at 403 E. 16th.
 It is known for its seasonal menu, wines and outdoor patio.